 As sustainable heating and cooling becomes an increasingly important part of European energy policy, more research is being done in the field.
-Below is an overview of some of the projects that are related to Heat Roadmap Europe.
+Below there is an overview of some projects related to Heat Roadmap Europe.
 If you have any suggestions, please feel free to contact us.

 4DH is an international research centre which develops 4th generation district heating technologies and systems.
 This development is fundamental to the implementation of the Danish objective of being fossil fuel-free by 2050 and the European 2020 goals.
 With lower and more flexible distribution temperatures, 4th generation district heating (4GDH) can utilize renewable energy sources, while meeting the requirements of low-energy buildings and energy conservation measures in the existing building stock.
 In 4GDH systems, synergies are created between three areas of district heating, which also sum up the work of the 4DH Centre: Grids and components; Production and system integration, and Planning and implementation.

 The progRESsHEAT project aims at assisting local, regional, national and EU political leaders in developing policy and strategies to ensure a quick and efficient deployment of renewables in heating and cooling networks.
 The project’s aim is in line with the objectives of the Renewable Energy Directive and the Energy Performance of Buildings Directive that require Member States to develop ambitious policies as regards the use of renewable energy sources and energy efficiency in heating and cooling networks. progRESsHEAT is intended to support the market uptake of existing and emerging renewable electricity, heating and cooling technologies.